kkoltunski/designPatterns/README.txt

 2020.05.22
 -proxy design pattern update - protection proxy implementation is similar to decorator (software used to generate configuration file - protection proxy is used to check if user has access to file)

+2020.05.26
+-facade design pattern is skipped because it is used in few previous projects;
+-flyweight design pattern update
+(books management - e.g for library or web store)